-SPRING SEMESTER: Christology, a detailed study of the Person of the Lord Jesus Christ as revealed in the major events of His life upon the earth, His teachings, and His achievement upon the cross.
-The resurrection, ascension and return of Christ are similarly considered in detail; Pneumatology, the doctrine of the Holy Spirit as it pertains to His personality, deity and ministry in the Old and New Testaments.
+Angelology is an intensive study of the doctrine of the holy angels, their being, order, and ministry of The larea of demonology and Satanology is studied in relation to the motives and methods of these fallen beings.
+Pneumatology, the doctrine of the Holy Spirit as it pertains to His personality, deity, and ministry in the Old and New Testaments, is pursued.
 Special emphasis is given to the ministry of the Holy Spirit in the life of the believer.
-Three hours.
+Four hours.